Prohibited Areas of Operation

 - Must cross in the most direct manner as close to a perpendicular angle as possible.

-- The U.S. Forest Service, the Bureau of Land Management, and other federal and state land managing agencies determine where OHV use is permitted on their lands.
-The operator is responsible for knowing which routes are open to OHVs.
+The U.S. Forest Service, the Bureau of Land Management, and other federal and state land managing agencies determine where ATV, ORM, and side-by-side use is permitted on their lands.
+The operator is responsible for knowing which routes are open to ORVs.